Borrowed Bites

 Ingredients for smoked turkey breast brine on a counter.

-Note: This turkey brine recipe is enough for one bone-in turkey breast, however it would also brine a boneless turkey breast or a whole turkey that is under 10 pounds.
+Note: This smoked turkey brine recipe is enough for one bone-in turkey breast, however it would also brine a boneless turkey breast or a whole turkey that is under 10 pounds.

-Apple juice: Inexpensive apple juice will do the trick here although a good apple cider will impart a bit more flavor.
+• Apple juice: Inexpensive apple juice will do the trick here although a good apple cider will impart a bit more flavor.

-Chicken stock: A carton of chicken stock or 4 cups of water mixed with bouillon will help to round out the flavor.
+• Chicken stock: A carton of chicken stock or 4 cups of water mixed with bouillon will help to round out the flavor.

-Montreal Chicken Seasoning: This is not a sponsored post.
+• Montreal Chicken Seasoning: This is not a sponsored post.
 We just use this brand and love it.
-If you can’t find it, substitute a brand of poultry seasoning containing similar ingredients.
+If you can't find it, substitute a brand of poultry seasoning containing similar ingredients.

-Kosher salt: There is some salt in the seasoning mix but a little more will help make sure that the water is salty enough.
+• Kosher salt: There is some salt in the seasoning mix but a little more will help make sure that the water is salty enough.

-🥘 How to make smoked turkey breast brine
+How to brine a turkey breast

 Start the brining process with a couple cups of warm water and dissolve the salt.
 Stir until the salt dissolves.
 Allow it to cool to room temperature.
-Add the cooled salt water, stock, apple juice, and seasonings to a large container such as a stock pot, large pot, or 12 quart food storage box (affiliate), and stir thoroughly.
+Add the cooled salt water, chicken stock, apple juice, and seasonings to a large container such as a stock pot, large pot, or 12 quart food storage box (affiliate), and stir thoroughly.
 A large bowl will probably not be deep enough to submerge the breast.
 We can't recommend brining bags since we haven't tried them before.

 Place the turkey breast in the mixture.
 Add cold water until the turkey breast is covered.
 The exact amount will differ depending on how large the container is and how large the turkey breast is.
 Brine in the refrigerator for 12-24 hours.

-😋 How to smoke a turkey breast
+How to smoke a turkey breast

 Once the turkey has brined for 12-24 hours, remove it from the brine and allow it to drain thoroughly.
 Then pat dry with paper towels.
 Discard the used smoked turkey brine.